Nina Turner: Ohio State Senate (2008–2014)

 In September 2008, Senator Lance Mason resigned his 25th District seat in the Ohio Senate to accept an appointment to the Cuyahoga County Court of Common Pleas.
-Turner was unanimously selected by the Ohio Senate Democratic caucus to serve the remainder of Mason's four-year Senate term.
-She resigned her City Council seat to accept the appointment on September 15, 2008.
-In the 128th General Assembly, Turner was the Ranking Minority member on the Senate Highways & Transportation and Judiciary Criminal Justice Committees.
+Turner was unanimously selected by the Ohio Senate Democratic caucus to serve the remainder of Mason's four-year senate term.
+She resigned her city council seat to accept the appointment on September 15, 2008.
 Turner won a full term in 2010, running unopposed in the general election.

-She was elected as Minority Whip halfway through the 129th General Assembly.
-She was Minority Whip in the following General Assembly.
-By then her district consisted of the eastern side of Cuyahoga County as well as half of Lake County (including the Village of Fairport Harbor, the Village of Grand River, the City of Painesville and parts of Painesville Township; but excluding the City of Kirtland, the Village of Kirtland Hills, the Village of Waite Hill, the City of Willoughby Hills and most of the City of Mentor).
+In the 128th General Assembly, Turner was the ranking minority member on the Senate Highways & Transportation and Judiciary Criminal Justice Committees.
+She was elected as minority whip halfway through the 129th General Assembly.
+She was minority whip in the following general assembly term.

 Turner considered running against incumbent Marcia Fudge in the 2012 Democratic primary for Ohio's 11th congressional district but declined, opting to stay in the State Senate.

 As a political statement against legislation attempting to restrict women's access to contraception and abortion, in March 2012, Turner introduced a bill to regulate men's reproductive health.
 Before getting a prescription for erectile dysfunction drugs, a man would have to get a notarized affidavit signed by a recent sexual partner affirming his impotency, consult with a sex therapist and receive a cardiac stress test.
 She said the proposed statute would be parallel to recent legislation written by male legislators restricting women's reproductive health and that she was equally concerned about men's reproductive health.
 The proposed legislation was not meant to be passed, but as a way of bringing attention to similar bills targeted towards women.

 In January 2014, Turner led unsuccessful efforts to change Ohio's rape custody law.
 It permits visitation and custody by men who father children via rape or sexual assault against a woman or girl.
 Turner wanted to protect rape victims/survivors and children conceived as a result of rape by preventing parental custody rights from being provided to rapists who fathered their children.
 She said it may be difficult for people to contemplate that a person would desire parental rights for a child conceived due to rape, though it occurs.
 She and fellow Democrat Charleta Tavares introduced SB-171.
 It would allow rape victims to file court claims terminating their attacker's parental rights and permit a mother to place her child up for adoption without being required to seek her attacker's approval.
 The bill was stalled in the senate.